hcoona/snail-programming-language-interpreter/README.md

 2. Convert Regex expressions to NFA(Nondeterministic Finite Automation).
 3. Convert NFA to DFA(Deterministic Finite Automation).

 As well-formed structures are easier to parse, you should consider about how to represent tokens.
-In F#, it is nature to use [Discriminated Unions](http://msdn.microsoft.com/en-us/library/dd233226.aspx).
+In racket, we can use symbol and pattern matching.

 ### Implementation of Parser